10 Tips to Increase Sibling Bonding

 Bible Verses about Siblings

 According to the Bible, siblings have a special place in our lives.
 Your children may not always see this, but it’s important to let them know that they are to build the relationship with their sibling.
-Friends may come and go, but a brother or sister is such all through life.
+Even close friends may come and go, but a brother or sister is such all through life.
+Siblings can have such a unique relationship.

 Proverbs 17:17